Gamblers Anonymous: Is It As Effective As Alcoholics Anonymous (AA)?

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

 Opportunities to partake in gambling are often plentiful in the United States.
 You may be greeted by light-up machines offering lotto tickets when walking into a grocery store.
-A drive through the country might reveal signs emblazoned with the word “casino,” also offering financial wins.
-You might find games designed to test your odds, promising rewards online.
+A drive through the country might reveal signs emblazoned with the word “casino,” also offering financial wins to any interested persons passing by.
+You might find games designed to test your odds, promising rewards online or even free money to begin using the program.

 Whether you put in a few dollars, turn off the highway, or click on a link, the addictive nature of gambling is real, and the corresponding addiction can take hold.
-However, for some, programs like Gamblers Anonymous can provide support, understanding, and motivation in overcoming addiction.
-Understanding the effectiveness of these programs may be the first step in asking for help.
+However, for some with a desire to stop gambling, programs like Gambling Anonymous can provide, hope, support, understanding, and motivation in overcoming addiction.
+Understanding the effectiveness of these programs may be the first step in asking for help and overcoming problematic gambling habits.
 If you live with gambling dependency, you’re not alone.

 Getty/AnnaStills